Eating Disorder Nutrition Counselling

-“Having worked in the field of eating disorders since 2006, I have seen that people start out with a diet with the best of intentions, but this strategy for health can become a barrier to well-being.
+“Having worked with individuals that struggle with eating disorders since 2006, I have seen that people start out with a diet with the best of intentions, but this strategy for health can become a barrier to well-being.
 Most of my clients have have a vast knowledge of nutrition.
 But what worked in the past, may not any longer.
 Or patterns of eating that friends or family find helpful is not for my client.
 My job is to help my clients escape the cycle of the eating disorder and get back on track so that they can achieve their goals.”

 - Jessica Begg, Registered Dietitian